sanurag563/sanurag.github.io/_pages/cv.md

   * Product & Sustenance Engineering
     * Headed design of Optical connectors and Backshell products for commercial and military applications
-    * Led design and development of custom Backshells for Boeing, Airbus, and Fokker, including Boeing BACC10 and Fokker JSFC, applied Project Management, Requirement Management, DfSS skills
+    * Led design and development of custom Backshells for various OEMS, including Boeing, Airbus, Fokker, and Bombardier, applied Project Management, Requirement Management, DfSS skills
-    * Collaborated with US team and developed innovative solution for Boeing's evolving requirements for BACB42F Band
+    * Collaborated with US team and developed innovative solution for Boeing's evolving requirements for Band
-    * Supported bids and proposals for various OEMs including Airbus, Lockheed Martin, Boeing, and Bombardier as a requirement management lead subsequently led the creation of RFQ automation tool to reduce TAT by 90%
+    * Supported bids and proposals for various OEMs including Airbus, Lockheed Martin, Boeing, and Bombardier, as a requirement management lead, subsequently led the creation of RFQ automation tool to reduce TAT by 90%
     * Led backshell sustenance projects from India, collaborated with US and Mexico teams, created SOP document based on AS9100D and EATON’s quality objective and policy to improve the performance matrix by 30%
-    * Led onboarding of an external test lab in India for Backshell products and subsequently facilitated Salt-Spray testing therein, saving the development cost by $15K for COMAC Backshell development project
+    * Led onboarding of an external test lab in India for Backshell products and subsequently facilitated Salt-Spray testing therein, saving the development cost by $15K
-    * Reviewed 200+ technical drawings/ documents as the design checker for the Backshell product line
+    * Reviewed 200+ technical drawings/ documents as the design checker for the Backshell and Optical connector product line

   * Leadership
     * Provided engineering support and training to 10+ professionals on backshell design, technology, and standards